 TIP: Read about The Birth of BCH: The First Crazy Days of “Bitcoin Cash” or Ethereum’s Byzantium Hard Fork to get a better idea of the different types of hard forks and their implications.

 TIP: There are other types of forks as well (forks in general, soft forks as noted above, software forks, git forks, [insert Bubba Gump reference]).
-Any divergence in the blockchain is a fork, the qualifying terms describe the details of the divergence (in terms of both code and the intent behind the fork).
+Any divergence in the blockchain is a fork; the qualifying terms describe the details of the divergence regarding both code and the intent behind the fork.